Social Security Death Benefits Attorney

 Losing the care and comfort of a loved one is devastating for family members.
 It can be even more difficult to cope with the loss when you and your family relied on your loved one as a financial provider.
 The uncertainty of your financial future can cause immense stress at a time when you are already dealing with a terrible loss.

 At Byron A. Lassiter & Associates, P.C, we understand what you are going through.
-Our Pensacola and Mobile death benefits attorney and staff are here to offer our comfort and support to help you through this difficult time.
+Our Mobile death benefits attorney and staff are here to offer our comfort and support to help you through this difficult time.
 We listen to your needs and concerns and guide you through each step of your claim and appeal for benefits so that you can focus on your family.

 Eligibility for death benefits

-Using more than 30 years of legal experience combined with the expertise of a board-certified specialist in Social Security disability law, Pensacola and Mobile death benefits lawyer Byron A. Lassiter and our support team help family members obtain benefits when they lose a loved one who worked long enough under Social Security to qualify for benefits.
+Using more than 30 years of legal experience combined with the expertise of a board-certified specialist in Social Security disability law, Mobile death benefits lawyer Byron A. Lassiter and our support team help family members obtain benefits when they lose a loved one who worked long enough under Social Security to qualify for benefits.
 We assist all types of qualifying survivors:

 - Surviving spouse of an eligible worker who lived in the same household as the worker at the time of death